 They did not even ask for propina, they were just nice and laughing when they took up position in front me knowing that I could not resist the temptation to photograph them.

-For a traveller the Inca descendants from the Andes Mountain Range represent the quintessence of what this part of the world is about.
+For a traveller, the Inca descendants from the Andes Mountain Range represent the quintessence of this part of the world.
 A poor people, yet proud.
 A traditionalist people, yet striving to enhance their material well-being.
-In most South America countries the military dictatorships have been calling the shots, so to speak, in close cooperation with the Church.
+In most South America countries, the military dictatorships have been in charge, in close cooperation with the Church.

 In combination with immense differences between rich and poor, most countries have had profound difficulties in developing an economy able to produce a decent standard of living in all segments of the population.
 On the other hand, very positive trends have been emerging over the last, say, twenty years.